vikbehal/Explore/Power BI/Day 8.md

 - ArcGIC map chat
 -Uses points, areas, clusters, heat maps
 -Can analyze your data against demographic layers
+#### Tables and Matrices
+- Display data in columns and rows
+-Useful for displaying numeric data, such as financials
+-Each numeric column is aggregated
+- Table
+-Best for small datasets
+-Includes very little visual formatting
+-Data must be read to be understood
+-Consumes a lot of space on the report canvas
+- Matrix
+-Can add rows, columns, and values
+-Can enable drilldown
+#### Tree Maps

 ## Tips
 1. [ersi's](https://www.esri.com) is a good place for getting inspiration for geographical chats
+2. Filled maps which  takes the shape of geographic area e.g. each state of U.S. are called Chroropleth
+3. Matrix typically has dynamic columns and rows, whereas table has fixed columns

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)